The Operating System I Built for My Brain

-Going freelance meant building all of it from scratch.
-Client acquisition, pipeline management, follow-ups, invoicing, strategy.
+Going freelance made this real fast.
+At agencies there were project managers, standups, retros.
+Someone else held the shape of the work.
+I just showed up and designed.
+On my own, I had to build all of it from scratch: pipeline management, follow-ups, invoicing, outreach, strategy.
 The design is my trade.
-Everything around it is what keeps you alive as an independent.
+Everything around it is what keeps you solvent as an independent.

 I didn’t need more discipline.
 I needed a system that matched how I actually think.

-I use Obsidian as a filing cabinet and Claude Code as my interface.
+Obsidian as a filing cabinet.
+Claude Code as the interface.
 Markdown files, a terminal, a conversation.
-That’s the whole stack.
+That’s it.

 When I open a session I don’t navigate anywhere.
 I just talk.
 The system reads my notes, checks what’s active, and surfaces what matters before I ask.